Tech-Shaikh/Portfolio/SQL Data Analysis/Netflix Data Analysis in MSSQL/README.md

 | `name`          | `string`      | NON NULLABLE     | The name of the actor or actress                                   |
 | `character`     | `string`      | NULLABLE         | The character the actor or actress played in the movie or TV show   |
 | `role`          | `string`      | NON NULLABLE     | The role the actor or actress played in the movie or TV show        |

+### Technologies Used:
+-	Database: Microsoft SQL Server (MSSQL)
+-	SQL Concepts: Aggregate functions, window functions (RANK), GROUP BY, CROSS APPLY, and JOIN.

+### Potential Business Questions
+The SQL queries were designed to answer important business questions, such as:
+-	How many movies and TV shows are available on Netflix?
+-	What are the most common audience ratings for Netflix content?
+-	Which years saw the highest number of releases?
+-	How has the distribution of content (movies and TV shows) changed over time?
+For example, how many movies and TV shows were released in each decade?
+-	What are the most common genres of movies and TV shows on Netflix?
+-	Which country produces the most movies and TV shows on Netflix?
+-	What is the average duration of movies and TV shows on Netflix?
+-	What are the top-rated movies on Netflix?
+-	What are the most popular ratings on Netflix?
+-	Which were the top years in terms of the number of titles released?
+-	Which actor/director has most films/series in Netflix?
+-	What are the percentage relative frequency for genre?